 As the video interviews with some of our alumni on this website show, these are valuable, transferable skills that are useful in a variety of careers and work settings, as well as in communities, neighborhoods, families, and in relationships.

 Famous not only for the violent conflict of May 4th, Kent State is now also well-known for its academic study of peace, constructive conflict management, and the prevention of violence.
 Many students come to Kent State University to study with the award-winning faculty of the School of Peace and Conflict Studies.
 There are opportunities at all levels.
-Besides our undergraduate major and minor in Applied Conflict Management, we also offer graduate students many options.
+Besides our undergraduate major and minor in Peace and Conflict Studies, we also offer opprotunities for graduate students to study with us.

-Doctoral students come to Kent State from all over the world to study closely with School faculty members who teach in the Political Science doctoral degree program, which has a Conflict Analysis and Management track that students may choose.
-In addition, many graduate students study with School faculty through Kent State’s creative Master’s in Liberal Studies program, where students can fashion a master's level conflict management degree program to fit their particular interests in peace, conflict and the prevention of violence.
+Graduate students come to Kent State from all over the world to study closely with School faculty members who teach in the Political Science graduate degree program (M.A. and Ph.D.), which has a Conflict Analysis and Management track that students may choose.
+In addition, graduate students have studied with School faculty through Kent State’s creative Master’s in Liberal Studies program, where students can fashion a master's level conflict management degree program to fit their particular interests in peace, conflict and the prevention of violence.